He/Him/HisPsychologist, PhD Specialties • Insurance & Fees • Locations

-Dr. Zhu draws from Cognitive Behavioral Therapy (CBT) approach, working on understanding thought patterns and behavioral patterns to adapt to stressors.
-Additionally, Dr. Zhu draws from the latest mindfulness-based approaches such as Acceptance and Commitment (ACT) and Dialectical Behavioral Therapy (DBT) techniques in his therapeutic approach.
+Dr. Zhu draws from Cognitive Behavioral Therapy (CBT) approach, working on understanding unhelpful thought and behavioral patterns.
+Additionally, Dr. Zhu draws from the latest mindfulness-based techniques to help clients radically change the way they approach life - so they don't live in fear anymore.
 He incorporates strategies to help clients feel more attuned to their mind and body, bringing them purposefully to experience the present moment.
-Dr. Zhu is proud to impart onto client life philosophies rather than simple tools for a quick fix.
+Dr. Zhu is proud to impart onto client life philosophies rather than short-term strategies for a quick fix.

 Dr. Zhu earned his Ph.D. in Psychology from Hofstra University.
 He has an extensive background in working with clients in various settings, including hospitals, clinics, and campuses.
 He has helped hundreds of clients create meaningful change in their lives.

 Asian Identity and Mental Health - Celebrating the Asian Diaspora and learning coping strategies to balance Eastern and Western ideals.
-Often, Asian Americans feel in between two worlds - I help clients to navigate that in-between.
-Living in the US and experiencing racial trauma also present unique challenges that lead to burnout, low self-worth, and internalized racism.
+Often, Asian Americans are split by these two worlds - navigate being in-between and accepting the pros/cons of both.
+Living in the US and experiencing racial trauma also presents unique challenges that lead to burnout, low self-worth, and internalized racism.

 Trauma - Coping and healing after threatening or scary events, such as witnessing accidents or experiencing sexual, verbal, emotional, or physical abuse.
-Traumatic events lead to flashbacks, avoidance of life, and a general feeling of un-safety.
+Traumatic events lead to flashbacks, avoidance of life, and a general feeling of anxiety.
 Additionally, Complex Post-Traumatic Stress Disorder (C-PTSD) can negatively impact your perception of the world.
-Repeated adverse events, such as emotional abuse and neglect can lead to a constant critical voice, a lack of safety, and consistent self-doubt.
+Repeated adverse events, such as emotional abuse and neglect can lead to a constant critical voice, a low self-worth, and consistent self-doubt.

-Men's Mental Health - While not my sole focus, I've had a lot of experience assisting men to discover their core values in a society that tells them to be too many things all at once.
+Men's Mental Health - While not my sole focus, I've had a lot of experience assisting men in discovering their core values in a society that tells them to be too many things all at once.
 Men are 70-80% of my caseload at any given time.
-I'm passionate about helping men explore emotions and de-stigmatize mental health - moving towards expressing emotions and vulnerability as strengths, not weaknesses.
+I'm passionate about helping men strengthen their resolve and form deeper relationships.
+Techniques and tactics to problem-solve while building metacognitive skills and emotional intelligence.

 Henry Zhu is not in-network with any insurances.